Fast, exact (but unstable) spin spherical harmonic transforms: Complexity analysis and numerical experiments

 Error measurements for seven band-limits from $\elmax=8$ to $\elmax=512$, increasing by a factor of two at each step, averaged over five random test functions on the sphere are illustrated in \fig{\ref{fig:errors}}.
 For very low band-limits the errors are on the order of the machine precision, however as the band-limit increases the instability of the algorithms become apparent as the errors quickly increase to unacceptable levels.
 From the median error it is apparent that for band-limits below $\elmax\simeq64$ many of the spherical harmonic coefficients are well recovered and only a relatively small number of coefficients are responsible for the large errors measured by the other error metrics.
 However, above this band-limit even the median error increases to an unacceptable level indicating that most coefficients are poorly recovered.

-To examine the location of the harmonic coefficients that are poorly recovered we plot in \fig{\ref{fig:harmonic_coefficients}} the original harmonic coefficients $\shc{f}{\el}{\m}$ and the reconstructed harmonic coefficients $\shc{g}{\el}{\m}$ for one test function for various band-limits.
+To examine the location of the harmonic coefficients that are poorly recovered we plot in \fig{\ref{fig:harmonic_coefficients}} the absolute value of the original harmonic coefficients $|\shc{f}{\el}{\m} |$ and the residual error $|\shc{g}{\el}{\m} - \shc{f}{\el}{\m}|$ for one test function for various band-limits.
 For $\elmax=16$ and $\elmax=32$ (and $\elmax=8$ although not shown) all harmonic coefficients are recovered accurately.
 For $\elmax=64$ many coefficients are recovered accurately, however a small number of coefficients near the diagonal are not.
 Most coefficients are recovered poorly for band-limits above $\elmax\simeq128$.
 Errors are first introduced along the diagonal where $\el\sim\m$ and then quickly spread as $\el$ increases.